Speaker

 Uncovering the Secrets of Dashboard Design

 Great dashboards don’t just show data—they guide users to insights effortlessly.
-In this fast-paced session, we’ll unlock the power of alignment, white space, and page scanning patterns to create visually stunning, easy-to-navigate Power BI dashboards.
+In this fast-paced session, we’ll unlock the power of alignment, white space, and page scanning patterns to create visually stunning, easy-to-navigate and accessible Power BI dashboards.
 Learn how to hack human perception with smart design choices, so your audience finds what they need before they even realise they’re looking for it!
 Expect real-world examples, and plenty of “aha!” moments.
 Ready to level up your dashboard game?
 Let’s go!

 Target audience: Dashboards developers, focusing on Power BI but principles are applied across different tools.